Zika-dev/Image-to-QR/README.md

 ## Note
 Should work fine with any resolution.
 200x200 = 58 QR codes.
 100x50 = 8 QR codes.

-The "animation" feature looks weird while it's decoding but after it's fully read the QR codes it will look fine.
 ## Requirements

 - Python 3.9